samplemaker/freefem_matlab_octave_plot/README.md

 }
 ```

 **3d:** If the domain boundary is to be displayed it is sufficient to write the boundary elements only.
-If a 3d sclice is to be done it is necessary to write the complete mesh data as well:
+If a full 3d sclice is to be made it is necessary to write the mesh data as well:

 ```cpp
 int idx;